 After reassigning the potential number of multicropping practices at the spatial unit level in the original GAEZ data, I aggregate the results at the country level, which is the unit of analysis for this study.
-Given the multicropping potentials at irrigated conditions, $N_t^{n,\text{irr}}(f)$ , and rain-fed conditions, $N_t^{n,\text{rain}}(f)$ , at the field level, the country-level multicropping potential adjusted for irrigation, $N_t^n$ , is constructed following a similar approach to that used for potential yield in the appendix C.1.
+Given the field-level multicropping potentials at irrigated conditions, $N_t^{n,\text{irr}}(f)$, and rainfed conditions, $N_t^{n,\text{rain}}(f)$, the country-level multicropping potential adjusted for irrigation, N_t^n , is constructed using an approach similar to that used for potential yield, as detailed in Appendix C.1.25

-&lt;sup>23The only difference here is the use of the annual projection for the year 2099 from the GAEZ data, rather than using a linear extrapolation to generate a prediction for year 2100.
-Cubic interpolation is then applied to fill in the annual values as the potential yield data.
+25The only difference here is the use of the annual projection for the year 2099 from the GAEZ data, rather than using a linear extrapolation to generate a prediction for the year 2100.
+Cubic interpolation is then applied to fill in the annual values, similar to the potential yield data.
 While the GAEZ data offers both annual and 30-year average projections for multicropping zone information, the annual projections are not smooth over time.
-The 30-year average projections are thus employed to create a smoother path and better capture the overall trend.
+Therefore, the 30-year averages are used to construct a smoother trajectory to reflect the long-term trend.